-Oak trees (Quercus) are among the most common tree species found in forests, but their number are declining.
+Oak trees (Quercus) are among the most common tree species found in forests, but their numbers are declining.
 The main cause of the decline is the value of acorns and young saplings as a food source for wildlife.
 You can help the tree recover its former glory by starting and planting oak tree seedlings following the instructions in this article.

 Propagating Oak Trees

 For convenience, the many species of oak are divided into two main groups: red oaks and white oaks.
 You can tell which group an oak belongs to by taking a close look at the leaves.
 Red oak leaves have pointed lobes with little bristles at the tips, while the lobes on white oak leaves are rounded.
 Propagating oak trees is good for the environment and it's an easy, fun project for kids.
 All you need is an acorn and a gallon (4 L.) pot filled with soil.
 Here are the steps for growing oak trees from acorns.

 How to Grow an Oak Tree